canon-cmre-kym-eden/ckanext-ingest/README.md

 ```

-### CSV with a list of organizations that require removal
+### Strategy that reads from CSV names of organizations that must be removed from the portal

 ```python
 import csv